Creating Campaigns

 Set your budget and deliverables

 How much you're paying, what content type you need, and your deadline.
+The form shows your tiered fee rate and influencer payout in real time.

 -